saltlaketutors/saltlaketutors.github.io/aboutme.md

 - Math and Science for all ages and levels from elementary to college level.

 ### PRICING

-It is important to us to keep our prices low, we don’t find it necessary to charge 50-100 dollars an hour to do something we love to do.
+It is important to us to keep our prices low; we don’t find it necessary to charge 50-100 dollars an hour to do something we love to do.
 Depending on the subject most sessions cost between 15-25 dollars when conducted in the downtown SLC area.
 Sessions conducted in the Greater Salt Lake area, depending on subject, cost between 25-35 dollars.
 We give multiple hour and multiple student discounts and are flexible on times and locations.